-- Maintaining a degree of communication throughout the western region related to solid waste issues. - Identifying specific opportunities for cities and counties to collaborate on specific solid waste projects identified in this Study.
+Maintaining a degree of communication throughout the western region related to solid waste issues.
 The City of Weatherford is now reaching out regionally for a potential compost facility that will manage biosolids.

 Cooperation among regional cities will help improve the cost-effectiveness of the project and help address a common problem facing several communities in the region.
 To accomplish this, cities must communicate with each other.
 A formal PAG will make this cross-city communication more effective and ongoing.